Visualise your investment

 Visualisation refers to the ability to imagine what we wish to see in our lives before it becomes reality.
 It can have an enormous impact on our decision-making abilities.

 According to the Institute of Behavioural Finance, people generally find it difficult to picture themselves in the future, as their ‘present self’ is completely disconnected from their ‘future self’.
-A study called Behavioural Finance in Action found that the human brain perceives the ‘future self’ in the same way it perceives a complete stranger.
+A study called Behavioural Finance in Action found that the human brain perceives the ‘future self’ in the same way it perceives a stranger.
 This disconnect makes it difficult for people to commit to investing for long-term financial goals.

-How do you help your clients to overcome these difficulties?
+How can I overcome these difficulties?

 What are the effects of delayed investing?